 ARTICLE XIV: ELECTIONS

 Section 1.
-In the spring semester, an election shall be held with the purpose of filling the following positions: The Executive Committee, including the President, Internal Vice-President, External Vice-President, Secretary, Treasurer and Student Trustee; and, the College Senators, including the Senator from the College of Liberal Arts and Sciences, the Senator from the College of Business and Management, the Senator from the College of Public Affairs and , and the Senator from the College of, Undergraduate Student Senator, Graduate Student Senator, and the Online Student Senator.
+In the spring semester, an election shall be held with the purpose of filling the following positions: The Executive Committee, including the President, Internal Vice-President, External Vice-President, Secretary, Treasurer and Student Trustee, Parliamentarian; and, the College Senators, including the Senator from the College of Liberal Arts and Social Sciences, the Senator from the College of Business and Management, the Senator from the College of Public Affairs and Education, and the Senator from the College of Health, Science and Technology, Undergraduate Student Senator, Graduate Student Senator, and the Online Student Senator.

 Section 2.
 All positions not filled by election during the spring shall be elected in the fall.
+These include the Freshman Student Senator, the Transfer Student Senator, the International Student Senator, and one Senator-at-Large position.
 This election must be held no later than the sixth week of the fall semester.

 Section 3.
 The candidates for office shall be elected to the Student Government upon receiving the most votes cast in an at-large election of the student population and confirmation on part of the candidate.

+Section 4.
+In a case where a candidate for office runs unopposed, they must receive at least 1/3 of the total amount of votes to be elected to the Student Government.

 ARTICLE XV: TERMS OF OFFICE